 During the reporting period, the external auditor did not provide any services in addition to their statutory audit services.
-A statement to this effect is found on page 21 of the 2022 Annual Report.
+A statement to this effect is found on page 30 of the 2023 Annual Report.
+There were no non-audited related services provided by the previous auditor (Charter Hall WA Partnership) in the reporting period.